integritee-network/worker/docker/README.md

 * In case you also build the worker directly, without docker (e.g. on a dev machine, running `make`), you should run `make clean` before running the docker build.
 Otherwise, it can occasionally lead to build errors.
 * The node image version that is loaded in the `docker-compose.yml`, (e.g. `image: "integritee/integritee-node-dev:1.0.32"`) needs to be compatible with the worker you're trying to build.
 * Set export VERSION=dev
+* `envsubst` should be installed, it is needed to replace the $VERSION in yaml files as docker compose doesn't support variables on service names.

 ## Building the Docker containers